-Insurance CE-PROCTOR REQUIREMENTS-CEBS® Course Offerings
+Insurance CE-PROCTOR REQUIREMENTS- CEBS® Course Offerings

 CEBS courses may be eligible for insurance producer continuing education (CE) credits, depending on your state.
-Information regarding which courses are approved, how many credits and the current approval expiration dates can be found here by clicking the drop-down menu in the Insurance Producer sesction.
+Information regarding which courses are approved, how many credits and the current approval expiration dates can be found here by clicking the drop-down menu in the Insurance Producer section.
+Please note: not all CEBS courses are approved for credit in all states.

-For many states, an in-person proctor is required to complete a signed affidavit in order for CE credit to be administered/reported.
+For many states, an in-person proctor is required to complete a signed affidavit in order for CE credit to be administered/ reported.
 You can download the form here.
+The monitoring software that is required to download as a part of the exam experience does NOT qualify as a proctor for CE purposes.
+The monitoring software is utilized to ensure exam integrity and efficacy for all students.
 This requirement varies state by state, and we highly recommend that students contact the state governing body for complete rules regarding proctoring.
 The CEBS courses are approved in states as "correspondence courses" that utilize a textbook and study materials.
 This is important to note in your conversation with your governing body.
-Even though the exam is online, because the study materials are available offline, these courses require different rules around having an in-person proctor as they are not considered online/e-learning courses.
+Even though the exam is online, because the study materials are available offline, these courses require different rules around having an in-person proctor as they are not considered online/ e-learning courses.